 Let’s start with the “more days off”.
 On a 12-hour schedule, you would work 182 12-hour shifts in a year for a total of 2,184 hours of work.
 On an 8-hour shift, you would work 273 8-hour shifts in a year; also working 2,184 hours.
 So, 12-hour shifts provide 91 more days off per year.

 As far as rotating is concerned, with 8-hour shifts, you have 4 crews to cover 3 shifts a day.
 Either one of those crews must rotate or all of them must rotate.
-This mean sometimes working 7:00 am to 3:00 pm and sometimes working 11:00 pm to 7:00 am or 3:00 pm to 11:00 pm.
-On 12's, two crews cover Day shift and two crews cover Night shift.
+This mean sometimes working from 7:00 am to 3:00 pm and sometimes working from 11:00 pm to 7:00 am or 3:00 pm to 11:00 pm.
+On 12’s, two crews cover Day shift and two crews cover the Night shift.
 No need to rotate.

 Now, shift workers love getting more days off.
 They also hate to rotate.
 This explains why I see so many of them choosing to go to 12-hour shifts to cover 24/7.